girlbossceo/conduwuit/docs/deploying/generic.md

 ## Setting up the Reverse Proxy

 Refer to the documentation or various guides online of your chosen reverse proxy software.
-A Caddy example will be provided as this is the recommended reverse proxy for new users and is very trivial.
+A [Caddy](https://caddyserver.com/) example will be provided as this is the recommended reverse proxy for new users and is very trivial to use (handles TLS, reverse proxy headers, etc transparently with proper defaults).

 ### Caddy